Starts: 4th March 2021

 The leaderboard has a very different look about it after one of the most entertain rounds of golf you will ever watch.
 It would be an injustice not to start with Jordan Spieth's antics as he started with a 19ft birdie putt on 1, a hole in one on 2, and 32ft par save on 3.
 He then made par saves of 7ft and 15ft on 5 and 6 before holing a bunker shot on 7 for birdie.
 A 36ft birdie putt followed on the 10th to conclude a truly remarkable run of golf.

-Lee Westwood has pole vaultedinto lead by one shot after a sublime 65 which actually included two 3 putts believe it or not!
+Lee Westwood has pole vaulted into the lead after a sublime 65 which actually included two three putts believe it or not!
 Conners was the only player to retain a place in the top 5 from Friday and DeChambeau has made a nice move and is one back.

 Bookmakers have him 9/4 favourite to close out from here but wayward drives on 12, 15 and 18 are enough to put us off at that price.
 The wind is forecast at 17mph all afternoon and it's very possible things could get messy for him tee to green.
 It has been evident all week that his iron shots are a much more relaxed tempo, so it will be interesting to see how cautious he plays it today.